nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <a name="AddIngredientCommand"></a>
 #### 5.5.2&ensp;Adding Ingredients — **`add`**`ingredient` (Zhia Yang)
 This command adds an ingredient to ChopChop, with an optional quantity and expiry date:
-- If the quantity is not specified, ChopChop will infer a counted quantity, like eggs.
+- If the quantity is not specified, ChopChop will infer <b>1</b> of a counted quantity, like eggs.
 - If the expiry date is not specified, it is assumed that the ingredient (eg. salt) does not expire.

-As mentioned in the overview above, an ingredient can consist of multiple sets; the `add ingredient` command will intelligently *combine* ingredients as appropriate.
+As mentioned in the [overview above](#OverviewIngredients), an ingredient can consist of multiple sets; the `add ingredient` command will intelligently *combine* ingredients as appropriate.

 <div markdown="span" class="alert alert-primary">
 :information_source: **Note:** Ingredients need to have compatible units in order to be combined; see [this section](#QuantitiesAndUnits) for how it works.